FAQs

 - Do you have an undergraduate GPA of at least 3.00 (on a 4.00 scale)?
 Applicants with post-baccalaureate experience must have a graduate GPA of at least 3.00.

 Then check out our program!
-Submit a personal statement that describes your fit for the Montana State University MS/DI.
+Submit a personal statement that describes your fit for the Montana State University MSDI.
 Your personal statement is 40% of your application score.
 The MDI leadership team and a committee of reviewers score based on scholastic achievement, work/volunteer experience, professional references, leadership abilities and program fit.

-2. How does thisMS/DI work?
+2. How does thisMSDI work?

 Interns arrive in Bozeman, Montana in the Fall of year two.
 After orientation, professional development, and sustainable food systems foundation weeks at MSU-Bozeman and surrounding areas, each intern will leave the Bozeman area to complete supervised practice rotations at one of seven assigned geographic regions.
 Locations include Billings, Butte, Great Falls, Helena, Kalispell, Missoula, Montana and Sheridan, Wyoming.
-Interns can indicate their top two location choices in the MS/MDI application and will be placed based on intern preferences and preceptor availability.
+Interns can indicate their top two location choices in the MSDI application and will be placed based on intern preferences and preceptor availability.

 After successful completion of the graduate coursework, supervised practice and all program requirements, graduate student interns will be awarded an M.S. in Dietetic Systems Leadership and a Verification Statement (VS) of completion to be eligible to take the Registration Dietitian Nutritionist Exam (RDN Exam).